-How long does it take for an immigration appeal be heard?
+How long before an immigration appeal hearing?

 Can you appeal an immigration decision?